AdobeDocs/audience-manager.es-ES/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md

 ## Ejemplo {#example}

-Para un archivo de metadatos de Creative, el nombre de archivo puede ser 20190115_0_2.
+Para un archivo de metadatos de Creative, el nombre de archivo podría ser 20190115_0_2.

 <!--Let's take a look at how you would use these IDs in a metadata file name.
 As an example, say your data file consists of campaign creatives.
 In this case, the campaign is a parent object and the creatives are child objects because they belong to, or are contained by, the campaign.
 As a result, you'd choose the following IDs for the metadata file name: